This can actually happen to you.

 Part two of the answer is that both the accounting system and the donor database must be reconciled to each other at least once per month.

-With a cooperating accounting department, and with a cooperating development department, along with support from the organization’s management and executive director, this communication and alignment is very doable and can be accomplished relatively easily, in addition this cooperation should be documenProcessted in the accounting procedure manual.
+With a cooperating accounting department, and with a cooperating development department, along with support from the organization’s management and executive director, this communication and alignment is very doable and can be accomplished relatively easily, in addition this cooperation should be documented in the accounting procedure manual.

 Once the issue of conflicting data is addressed, the next issue to address is the potential inefficiency of entering contributions twice; once in the accounting system and once in the donor database.
 For example, if your organization receives 100 donor checks per month, is there a way to avoid having two people entering each check in both systems?
 Can this duplicate entry be avoided?